xregistry/spec/core/spec.md

     with no Versions would immediate delete that Resource.

-See [Default Version of a Resource](#default-version-of-a-resource) for more information about the `setdefaultversionid` query parameter.
+See [Default Version of a Resource](#default-version-of-a-resource) for more information about the `?setdefaultversionid` query parameter.

 `PUT   /GROUPs/gID/RESOURCEs/rID/versions/vID[$meta][?setdefaultversionid=vID]`<br>
 `PATCH /GROUPs/gID/RESOURCEs/rID/versions/vID[$meta][?setdefaultversionid=vID]`